14 Top Crypto Venture Capital Firms Active Right Now

 10. a16z crypto

-- Investment stages: Seed, early stage, late stage, and ICO
+- Investment stages: Seed, early-stage, and late-stage venture, including ICOs

-- Industries of focus: Cryptocurrency, financial services, and venture capital
+- Industries of focus: Cryptocurrency and Financial Services

 - Geographical presence: Menlo Park, California